Holland Computing Center: Attic

 Attic is HCC's near-line data archival system for researchers to use either in aggregation with the computing resources offered, or independently.
 Attic currently has 1 PB of available data storage backed up daily at both Omaha and Lincoln locations.

 Anvil

 Anvil is HCC's cloud computing resource, based on the OpenStack software.
 Anvil allows researchers to create virtual machines to do research or test concepts not well suited to a cluster environment or where root access is needed.
 Anvil currently has 1,500 cores, 19,400 GB of memory, and 500 TB of available storage for use by researchers.

 Retired resources

 RCF

 RCF, Research Core Foundation, was used from March 1999 to January 2004.
-It was an Origin 2000 machine with 8 CPUs, 108GB of storage, 24 GB of memory in total and a 155Mbit/s connection to Internet2.
+It was an Origin 2000 machine with 8 CPUs, 108 GB of storage, 24 GB of memory in total and a 155 Mbit/s connection to Internet2.

 Homestead

 Homestead was the successor to RCF, running from January 2004 to September 2008.
 Its name comes from Nebraska being a large portion of the Homestead Act of 1862.
-The cluster consisted of 16 nodes with 2 R10k CPUs, 256MB of memory, and 6GB of storage.
+The cluster consisted of 16 nodes with 2 R10k CPUs, 256 MB of memory, and 6 GB of storage.